-Data acquired also helps hoteliers to understand the guests’ preferences better: setting the right temperature for their room before they come in, dimming the lights when it's their bedtimes, run the shower to the right temperature, turn off all equipment when no one's in the room.
+Data acquired also helps hoteliers to understand the hotel guests’ experience journey and their preferences: setting the right temperature for their room before they come in, dimming the lights when it's their bedtimes, run the shower to the right temperature, turn off all equipment when no one's in the room.

 2. Voice-Command Technology